appu-46/Chess-stats/README.md

    2. If API fails to fetch profile.
 4. No data for a particular time control
 5. Not enough data to render the win loss draw graph.
+6. For Titled player, respective title will be shown in profile.

 ## Future work
 There is much work to do on this project.
 I will keep updating this as I keep adding more and more features.